DeveloperIsAScripter/epixcryan/README.md

 Hello and welcome to hellamane's service.
-This is a roblox scripting repository, and that is what you can expect on the repo, incase my name gets changed, you can save my repo if you want, taking credit for anything that I have written/coded is being called being a skid, please do not take my stuff without any credit.
+This is a roblox scripting repository, and that is what you can expect on the repo, incase my name gets changed, you can save my repo if you want, taking credit for anything that I have written/coded is skidding, please do not take my stuff without any credit.

 -- Supported Games --
 - cart ride around used car battery